varona/nn_decoder/README.md

 2. Generate training data for the desired error rate and noise type.
 3. Define the neural network and train.

-These steps are shown in notebook training.ipynb.
+These steps are shown in the notebook [training.ipynb](notebooks/training.ipynb).
 A more detailed explanation of the data format and data generation is given in [data_gen.ipynb](notebooks/data_gen.ipynb).
 The code was run with Python 3.6 and TensorFlow 1.14.

 ## References